- Public Safety Communications

 Are you or a loved one physically, mentally, visually, or hearing impaired?
 Is someone in your home in a wheelchair or can't speak?
 If you answered yes to any of these questions, then we should know about it.
 The E-911 Disability Indicator Form will allow us to know if someone in your home is impaired.

-The disability indicator program is voluntary for both the community and it's residents.
-The was created by a group of several different organizations representing the mobility, hearing, speech and sight impaired communities.
+The disability indicator program is voluntary for both the community and its residents.
+The was created by a group of several different organizations representing the mobility, hearing, speech, and sight-impaired communities.

 The information provided on the disability indicator form enables a special code to appear on the 911 call takers screen which alerts the call taker that a person residing at that address may require special assistance during an emergency.

 It is a standardized form created to encourage participation from all persons with disabilities.
-As you are aware, there are an extensive range of disabilities and medical conditions.
-The disability indicator categories listed on the form may be considered too broad for some; when you consider the extensive range of disabilities.
+As you are aware, there is an extensive range of disabilities and medical conditions.
+The disability indicator categories listed on the form may be considered too broad for some when you consider the extensive range of disabilities.
 However, information requested on the form must remain sensitive to those who may not wish to provide detailed information.